 Designed to help businesses successfully digitise their business processes, SigningHub improves efficiency, boosts productivity, ensures security and saves time and money over the traditional signature process.
-This blog, the fourth and final in our ‘How to Use SigningHub’ series, explains how easy it is to integrate SigningHub into your existing apps, software and platforms.
+This blog, the fourth and final in our ‘How to Use SigningHub’ series, explains how easy it is to use SigningHub's apps and integrations for your existing apps, software and platforms.

 How to Integrate SigningHub into SharePoint